 Researching Future methodology: basic concepts, main characteristics of the method, process of study about future, applied techniques and knowledge.

 Forecasting – its application, advantages and limitations: failures of technological forecasting.

 Course structure and way of checking preparation of students

 The course includes a series of lessons, exercises and classroom computer lab.
-The course will be delivered with two full immersion weeks in the second semester during June and July, from 11/06 to 15/06 and from 2/07 to 6/07
+The course will be delivered with two full immersion weeks in the second semester during June and July (in 2018, the course will take place from 11/06 to 15/06 and from 2/07 to 6/07).

 The exam consists of one individual and one collective test.
 The individual test is a written exercise, possibly with the aid of a pc, requiring the application of tools and methods introduced during the course.
 The collective test includes the presentation and discussion of a project, developed by students divided into groups of 2-4 students and chosen in agreement with the lecturer, preferably based on a real-world topic.